Lewa Wildlife Conservancy, Kenya

 Guests at Lewa House have almost exclusive access to an area teeming with a variety of exciting wildlife/ Lewa is home to a healthy breeding population of white and black rhino, reticulated giraffe and Grevy's zebra, all critically endangered.
 You'll also find a large population of more common wildlife: elephant, buffalo, lion, a wide variety of plains game and the elusive leopard and cheetah.
-Aside from game drives and walking safaris, take the opportunity to horse ride, getting close to the wildlife, head out for picnics and swim in the streams running off the mountains, and try not to miss out on a trip in the Waco bi-plane!
+Aside from game drives and walking safaris, take the opportunity to horse ride, getting close to the wildlife and head out for picnics and swim in the streams running off the mountains.

 Lewa is a very special part of the world, offering all visitors to the area an incredibly rich and memorable safari experience.
 Memories from Lewa go so much further than the wildlife, of course this is the focus, however, the people and landscapes really stay with you long after you have left.